Scott Yenor: Academic career

 Yenor was hired as a professor at Boise State University in 2000.
 He is a tenured professor and teaches political philosophy.

 In his academic writings, Yenor has addressed the Scottish Enlightenment, David Hume, the Reconstruction era, presidential power, and "the principles of family regime for the late modern world".
-He authored the 2011 book Family Politics: The Idea of Marriage in Modern Political Thought.

 Political activism

 Yenor is a member of the Society for American Civic Renewal, a secretive, men-only Christian nationalist organization.
 He drafted documents in 2021 related to the organization's charter and purpose.
 He is also a fellow with the Center for the American Way of Life of the Claremont Institute.
 In 2023, Claremont hired Yenor as its first senior director of state coalitions.
+Yenor is a senior research fellow at the Heritage Foundation.